dennisnordberg/julia-school/content/julia/json.md

 The above dataframe is _sort of_ what we want.
 The good news is that the non-nested JSON (the `id` and `org` columns) is appearing properly in distinct columns.

-However, the nested JSON---the `launcher` names and their `max_payload`s for low earth orbit---have not been separated into distinct columns, so the `equipment` column is a bit of a mess.
+However, the `equipment` column is a bit of a mess.
+This is because the nested JSON---the `launcher` names and their `max_payload`s for low earth orbit---have not been separated into distinct columns.

 We'll fix that next.